The action of the Weyl group on the $E_8$ root system: Introduction

-\begin{remark} Note that to apply Theorem \ref{main2} (i) to an isomorphism $f$, we have to know whether certain ordered sequences or roots are conjugate.
+\begin{remark} Note that to apply Theorem \ref{main2} (i) to an isomorphism $f$, we have to know whether certain ordered sequences of roots are conjugate.
 Theorem \ref{main2}~(ii), in combination with Theorem \ref{main} (i) and (ii), tells us how to verify this when the colored graph on the roots in an ordered sequence is isomorphic to $A$ or $B$.
 Theorem~\ref{main2}~(iii) and (iv) tells us how to verify this when the colored graph on the roots in an ordered sequence is isomorphic to $C_{\alpha}$, $D$, or $F$. \end{remark}

-\begin{remark} In the proof of Theorem \ref{main2}, we will specify for each type of $K_1$ and $K_2$ which of the graphs $A$, $B$, $C_{\alpha}$, $D$, and $F$, are needed to check whether an isomorphism $f$ extends.
+\begin{remark} In the proof of Theorem \ref{main2}, we will specify for each type of $K_1$ and $K_2$ which of the graphs $A$, $B$, $C_{\alpha}$, $D$, and $F$ are needed to check whether an isomorphism $f$ extends.
 Of course one can see this partially from the size and the colors, but it turns out that we can make stronger statements.
-For example, surprisingly, an isomorphism between two maximal graphs in $\Gamma_{0,1}$ always extends, and even uniquely (Lemma \ref{thm2max01}).
+For example, surprisingly, an isomorphism between two maximal graphs in $\Graph{0,1}$ always extends, and even uniquely (Lemma~\ref{thm2max01}).
 In the table in Remark \ref{welkedingenwelkeklieken} we show the requirements for each type of $K_1$ and $K_2$. \end{remark}

-Although the classification of different types of cliques and their orbits is a finite problem, because of the size of $\Gamma$ it is nearly impossible to naively let a computer find and classify all cliques of the above types according to their $W$-orbit.
+As we mentioned before, because of the size of $\Gamma$ it is practically impossible to naively let a computer find and classify all cliques of the above types according to their $W$-orbit.
 This holds mainly for the results in Section \ref{maximalcliques}, where we study cliques of type~IV.
 This is the only section where we use a computer program, but without using results from the previous sections to minimize the computations it would have been practically undoable.
 Checking that two cliques are isomorphic is easily done by hand for types I, II, and III, since with one exception of size fourteen, they are all of size at most eight (see Sections~\ref{facetsthreecliques} and~\ref{monocliques}).
 For type IV we give necessary and sufficient invariants to check if two large cliques are isomorphic in Section \ref{maximalcliques}.